Text Us

 The Importance of Self-Compassion in Changing Your Relationship with Food During Eating Disorder Recovery

 It’s important to recognize that these feelings of guilt and anxiety are a natural part of the recovery process.
-These thoughts may linger for a while, even as you start to build healthier behaviors, but with time, they will lose their intensity.
+These thoughts may linger for a while, even as you start to build healthier behaviors, but they will lose their intensity with time.
 By focusing on self-compassion and allowing yourself room for growth, you can navigate this stage without judgment.

 Developing self-compassion can significantly ease the process of changing your relationship with food.
 Here are strategies to help you meet yourself with kindness, patience, and support.